Manjaro 21.0, also codenamed Ornara, was released on May 31st, 2021, and ships with impressive features, updates, and improvements such as:

 - Latest drivers.

-This guide will walk you through a step-by-step procedure of how to install Manjaro 20.0 Linux distribution.
-As you might know, Manjaro is available for download in 4 different desktop environments: XFCE, KDE Plasma, GNOME, and Architect.
+This guide will walk you through a step-by-step procedure of how to install the Manjaro 21.0 Linux distribution.
+As you might know, Manjaro is available for download in 3 different desktop environments: XFCE, KDE Plasma, and GNOME.

 In this guide, we will demonstrate the installation of Manjaro using the KDE-Plasma desktop environment.